watertap-org/watertap/docs/how_to_guides/how_to_use_property_test_harness.rst

             self.prop_args = {}
             self.has_density_terms = False

-Then test the outputs of the property package against the WaterTAP property test harness by specifying the property package, scaling, stateblock statistics, and the expected solutions for the model's variables.
+Then, test the outputs of the property package against the WaterTAP property test harness by specifying the property package, scaling, stateblock statistics, and the expected solutions for the model's variables.

 .. testcode::